Written by Julie Sandy of Salon 25 Lashes

 Super important when choosing which adhesive as a warmer room with higher humidity will mean that your glue will cure more quickly, whereas a colder environment with low humidity can mean the glue can take longer to cure and slow you down.

-Consider using a Hygrometer to gauge both the temperature and humidity - there is no such thing as a glue that will 'cover everything'.
+Consider using a Hygrometer to gauge both the temperature and humidity.

 Always shake your glue vigorously before using, wipe the nozzle every time it's opened and write the date you opened the bottle.

 We hope you found this blog post helpful!
 For more helpful tips and tricks follow us on Instagram LashBase_UK